zuiko21/minimOS/architecture.md

 **bank zero** at least, as expected for driver memory):

 ```
-; 16-bit memory is assumed (or indexes in inconvenient, use LDX/STX or LDY/STY for copy instead)
+; 16-bit memory is assumed (or indexes if inconvenient, use LDX/STX or LDY/STY for copy instead)
     LDA #my_data     ; get WHOLE pointer of data structure (dynamically allocated)
     STA pointer      ; store pointer in ZP
     . . .